memfault/interrupt/_drafts/profiling-firmware-on-cortex-m.md

 If all went well, we now have a file named `itm.fifo` which contains binary ITM data.
 We must now decode it!

-The packet format is specified in details in the [ARM v7m Architecture Reference Manual](https://static.docs.arm.com/ddi0403/eb/DDI0403E_B_armv7m_arm.pdf).
+The packet format is specified in detail in the [ARM v7m Architecture Reference Manual](https://static.docs.arm.com/ddi0403/eb/DDI0403E_B_armv7m_arm.pdf).
 Thankfully, others have gone through the trouble of implementing decoders for us.